Wolf 2017 Symposium | African Film and Media

 6-7pm: Closing Reception

-This symposium, free and open to the public, has been made possible thanks to the Dick Wolf Cinema and Media Studies Fund.
+This symposium, free and open to the public, has been made possible thanks to the Dick Wolf Cinema and Media Studies Fund, and co-sponsored by the Department of Africana Studies and the Kislak Center for Special Collections, Penn Libraries.
 It has been organized by Karen Redrobe, Elliot and Roslyn Jaffe Professor of History of Art and Cinema and Media Studies, with the assistance of Nicola M. Gentili.